Institut Polytechnique de Paris

 - Carry out procedures of common interest with the public authorities

 The Commission des Titres d'Ingénieur (CTI)

 The ENSTA Paris engineering course is accredited by the CTI.
-This accreditation was renewed in 2012 for a maximum duration of 6 years.

 The CTI is an independent organisation, commissioned by French law since 1934 for authorising all engineering courses and improving their quality, promoting the engineering degree and profession in France and abroad.

 The ENSTA Paris engineering course benefits from the EUR-ACE label.
 See the certificate.

 - Evaluation and accreditation of all the French engineering institutes that wish to be authorised to confer an Engineering Degree.
 On the advice of the CTI, the concerned minister(s) grant authorisation to public universities.
 Authorisation to private universities is granted by the concerned minister(s) based on the decision of the CTI.